Wednesday, September 9, 2009

 I hope today is an indication that things are starting to really look up.
 The last year has been really tough, primarily due to some health problems that have proven to be quite difficult to diagnose and treat effectively.
 My blogging scarcity has been a side effect.

 Over the past couple of months, I have seen glimpses that real improvement was possible, if not probable.
-I am grateful for my small, trusted circle of support that has stuck by me and helped me to not give up, even when I had convinced myself there was no hope.
+I have been struggling with feeling that there was little or no hope.

 To celebrate, I am watching the 2009 US Open on ESPN2.
 I was inspired the other day when I saw a bit of the match where Melanie Oudin played beyond her years against the highly favored Nadia Petrova.
 Enscribed on her shoes is "Believe."
 Tonight her coach and others in her entourage are wearing black shirts with "Believe" written across the front in bold yellow.
 Although she has just lost the first set, that has not proven to be too much of an obstacle for her thus far.